 Some examples of sites getting internal linking right;

-Find similar items here section on Sports Direct
+Find similar items here in the section on Sports Direct

 Vacation Destinations Near Section on Hometogo